ARD92/s2-simulator-mcp-server/README.md

 This project implements an MCP (Multi-Cloud Platform) server designed to interact with and control the S2 Observability Simulator.
 It allows users to generate network observability metrics in either a steady-state (baseline) mode or an anomaly-injection mode, simulating various network issues.
 Ensure you have all necessary files before you run this.

+This was an experiment to learn about MCP and hence its not clean enough to call the APIs directly and instead relies on invoking another tool on the background.
+But it does its job :) as a result one neeeds to have the files prepared before hand

 ## Features

 *   **Steady-State Simulation**: Generate baseline network observability metrics.